Kosovar Sadiki: Virtus Entella

 On 4 January 2022, Sadiki signed a multi-year contract with Serie C club Virtus Entella.
 Eighteen days later, he was named as a Virtus Entella substitute for the first time in a league match against Gubbio.
 His debut with Virtus Entella came eleven days later in a 5–1 home win against Montevarchi after being named in the starting line-up.

 International career

 From 2015, until 2018, Sadiki has been part of Canada at youth international level, respectively has been part of the U17, U20 and U23 teams and he with these teams played seven matches and scored two goals.
 He also played in the 2015 CONCACAF U-17 Championship, 2017 CONCACAF U-20 Championship, and 2018 Toulon Tournament.

 Personal life

-Sadiki was born in Moers, Germany and raised in Kitchener, Ontario, Canada to Kosovo Albanian parents from Ferizaj.
+Sadiki was born in Moers, Germany and raised in Kitchener, Ontario, Canada to a Kosovo Albanian father from Ferizaj and a Macedonian Albanian mother from Skopje.
 He holds Canadian, Kosovan, Albanian, German and Swedish passports.